 2020 UPDATE – One of the keys to making this pasta is to use a lot of egg yolks.
 I picked this up from a cooking class last year at Blackberry Farms in TN, and it has really changed my pasta game!
 No more dry crumbly pasta, or letting it rest in the fridge.
 This pasta is ready to go right when you take it out of the mixing bowl.

 In my recipe, I get ready with two cups of all purpose Einkorn flour, but I don’t add it all to the mixer at once.
 Instead I add about 1 1/2 cups and then sprinkle in flour as needed.
-Most times I end up with a little bit left over, even after dusting my counter top and pasta sheets just a bit as needed.
+Most times I end up with a little bit left over, even after dusting my counter top and pasta sheets just a bit as needed, and have found that this pasta recipe works equally well for either noodles or ravioli.

 Some nights my daughter will insist that we use some basil leaves when making the noodles, both to color it up and for aromatic purposes.
-I have to say that the noodles smelled great when we were rolling them out, but I can’t honestly say that it makes a huge difference in the final flavor.
-Using herbs in the fresh pasta is totally optional.
+I have to say that the noodles smelled great when we were rolling them out, but I can’t say that it makes a huge difference in the final flavor.
+Using herbs in the fresh pasta is totally optional, I usually opt not to simply because it is an extra step.

 And the taste?
 Great, no complaints at all, I’m a big fan.
 And so is every person who has come through my kitchen who I’ve shared this recipe with.
 It does not taste wheaty at all, is a beautiful golden color, due to all of the egg yolks no doubt and no complaints of belly aches afterwards.